 The results obtained in the current investigation show that the relationship of subjective equivalence between steering wheel vibration and sound is dependent on the statistical properties of the two stimuli.
 As an example, the transient stimuli of the stone-on-road and the 1.0 cm metal bar driving conditions were found to produce equivalent sound values which were generally lower than the values obtained for the steady-state conditions.
-This occurred despite the fact that, theoretically, the stimuli should have been accurately quantified by the Zwicker loudness method due to its algorithms for both frequential and temporal auditory masking.
+This occurred despite the fact that, theoretically, the stimuli should have been accurately quantified by the Zwicker loudness method due to its algorithms for both frequency and temporal auditory masking.
+In addition, the inter-quartile-ranges of variability calculated for each point of the subjective equivalence curves of the six stimuli suggest that the individual variation of the subjective equivalence values are generally smaller than the differences found between the curves obtained using the different stimuli.

-The results obtained in the current investigation also suggest that the stimuli statistical differences associated with differences in automobile operating condition are important in psychophysical terms.
-As an example, the differences between the curves of subjective equivalence obtained using the different stimuli reached values of more than 5 dB when expressed in terms of the unweighted sound pressure level or the A-weighted sound pressure level.
-Such differences are larger than the well-known human just-noticeable difference [23] value of approximately 1 dB needed to detect the smallest perceptible change in sound.
+The results obtained in the current investigation also suggest that the statistical differences associated with differences in automobile operating condition are important in psychophysical terms.
+As an example, the differences between the curves of subjective equivalence reached values of more than 5 dB when expressed in terms of the unweighted sound pressure level or the A-weighted sound pressure level.
+Such differences are larger than the well-known human just-noticeable difference (Zwicker and Fastl, 1990) value of approximately 1 dB needed to detect the smallest perceptible change in sound.
 When quantified using the Stevens or Zwicker loudness methods, differences of 3 to 32 sones occurred between the lowest and the highest subjective equivalence data points.
-These values are greater than the value of the just noticeable difference reported in the case of refrigerator noise [24] of 0.5 sone determined using the Zwicker loudness method, and are also greater than the maximum permissible sound quantisation error of from 0.8 to 6.4 sones (at amplitudes from 40 to 70 dB) which has been found to lead to severe reductions in speech intelligibility [25].
+These values are greater than the value of the just noticeable difference reported in the case of refrigerator noise (Jeon et al., 2006) of 0.5 sone determined using the Zwicker loudness method, and are also greater than the maximum permissible sound quantisation error of from 0.8 to 6.4 sones (at amplitudes from 40 to 70 dB) which has been found to lead to severe reductions in speech intelligibility (Mannell, 1991).

 For the manufacturers of automobiles, automobile components and fuels, subjective equivalence relationships between vibration and sound can serve a useful purpose during product design since the relationship can be used as a background against which to plot the results from simulation or test of specific operational conditions.
 Equivalence curves can provide a simple ruler against which to judge the balance of the two stimuli.
-The distance of a specific operational condition from the curve of subjective equivalence, in units of perceived intensity, provides a simple measure of which of the two stimuli types is the most prominent.
+The distance of a specific operational condition from the curve of subjective equivalence, in units of perceived intensity, provides a measure of which of the two stimuli types is the most prominent.